-When team members play off each other’s strengths, they’ll be able to function as a collective unit that’s greater than the sum of its parts.
-In this article, we’re going to go over some key benefits and examples of team effort.
+When team members play to each other’s strengths, they’re able to function as a collective unit that’s greater than the sum of its parts.
+This dynamic, known as collaborative effort, not only increases productivity but also fosters a sense of common purpose.
+By working together seamlessly, a team’s resilience grows, enabling it to tackle challenges with greater confidence and creativity.
+In this article, we’ll look at some of the key benefits and examples of teamwork.

 Let’s get right into it!